 Avocados are a versatile food with rich texture and delicious flavor, and they’re extremely nutritious.

 Olive oil is rich in healthy monounsaturated fats and loaded with antioxidants.
+Make sure to select a high-quality extra virgin olive oil (this denotes non-heat treated).

 In general nuts are great sources of healthy fats, along with fiber and plant-based protein.